introbioinfo-2023-1/exercise02-beta-rachelse/README.md

 ## command05.sh
 1. Download old version of *D. melanogaster* GTF file and unzip it as "d_melanogaster_old.genes.gtf" in data directory.
 (No result file)

-   Link: ftp://ftp.ensembl.org/pub//release-89/gtf/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.89.gtf.gz
+   Link: ftp://ftp.ensembl.org/pub/release-87/gtf/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.87.gtf.gz

-2. Count the genes in the positive (+) and negative (-) strand of old *D. melanogaster* genome and save the counts to **result05_2.csv**.
+2. Count the Coding Sequences in the positive (+) and negative (-) strand of old *D. melanogaster* genome and save the counts to **result05_2.csv**.
    - Example (please follow this format)
    ```
-   x,y
+   p,n
    ```

 3. The gtf file is keeping updated to cover new discoveries.
-Let's compare the changes in the number of genomic features (third column in gtf files like exon, gene, CDS, etc).
+Let's compare the changes in the number of genomic features (exon, gene, CDS, etc).

    3-1.
-Count the distinct genomic feature (exon, gene, and others) types of d_melanogaster_old.genes.gtf.
+Count the distinct genomic feature types of d_melanogaster_old.genes.gtf.
 Sort the values by default order and write them in **result05_3_1.txt** following the format of the example of command04-1.

    3-2.
 Check join.awk in the command directory.
 It is from the lecture slide (21th of Linux 2 slides).
 You have to make a small change in the code to follow the printing format of the example of command05-3-3.
 Your changes in join.awk should be pushed.

    3-3.
-Join the result05_3_1.txt and result05_3_2.txt using your join.sh and print the result in **result05_3_3.txt**
+Join the result05_3_1.txt and result04_1.txt using your join.awk and print the result in **result05_3_3.txt**
-   - Example (Tab seperated, write the values from the old version in the 3rd column)
+   - Tab seperated, write the values from the old version(result05_3_1.txt) in the 3rd column
    ```
    CDS   1234  12345
    Selenocysteine 1234 2345